 Did You Know?

-Transition should be addressed in your Individual Education Plan (IEP) by your 16th birthday or earlier, if appropriate.
+Transition should be addressed in the students Individual Education Plan (IEP) by their 16th birthday or earlier, if appropriate.

-It is important to check the eligibility status of your Social Security Income (SSI) the month of your 18th birthday.
-You will need to check your SSI eligibility status regardless of being previously denied or receiving benefits prior to age 18.
+It is important that students check their eligibility status of your Social Security Income (SSI) the month of your 18th birthday.
+Students will need to check their SSI eligibility status regardless of being previously denied or receiving benefits prior to age 18.

-The Division of Vocational Rehabilitation (DVR) offers short-term employment supports before the age of 21.
+The Department of Vocational Rehabilitation (DVR) offers short-term employment supports before the age of 21.
 Short-term services are also available after age 21.

 Long-term employment supports may be available through DSHS, Region 1, Developmental Disabilities Administration (DDA)/Spokane County Community Services, Housing, and Community Development Department when you are age 21 and exited from school.
 Spokane County can assist you in navigating a complex system.
 Some of the ways in which we can assist you for a smooth transition are:

-- Explaining what each agency can offer you in the areas of Employment and Community Access
+- Explaining what each agency can offer in the areas of Employment

 - Discussing other resources, e.g., Department of Vocational Rehabilitation (DVR)

-Spokane County offers Resource Fairs to give students the opportunity to meet each qualified agency that provides employment services.
-On page 8 of the Participant Guide are questions you may want to ask an agency while deciding who you will hire for employment supports.
+Spokane County Community Services, Housing, and Community Development Department offers Resource Fairs to give students the opportunity to meet each qualified agency that provides employment services.
+On page12 of the Participant Guide, are questions to ask an agency while deciding who to hire for employment supports.